clauseggers/BX90000FontPresenterSuperSuite/README.md

 Like the included `opentype.js` this software is licensed under the MIT license.

 ## Requirements
-These pages needs to be served with the `http_server` webserver component from Node, so this must be installed before using these pages.
+These pages needs to be served with the `http_server` webserver component from [Node](https://nodejs.org/en/download), so this must be installed before using these pages.
 The `serve.sh` script will detect and alert you if this component is not installed.

 The `serve.sh` and `serve.bat` scripts are configured to find and use the Chrome browser.

+An internet connection is not necessary.

 ##  How to use the BX90000 Font Presenter Super Suite
 Execute the `serve.sh` (Linux or MacOS) or `serve.bat` (Windows).
 These scripts will check for the presence of the `http_server`, warn you if it isn’t installed, otherwise proceed with detecting your operating system, finding the Chrome executable, and open the `index.html` in an Incognito window.